ibm-messaging/kafka-connect-ibmcos-sink/README.md

 - `cos.endpoints.url` _(optional)_ - Endpoints URL for the Cloud Object Storage instance.
           Only set this in environments where a non-default set of endpoints is required.

+- `cos.writer.format` _(optional)_ - Determines the output format of files written to COS.
+          Can be "json" *(default)* or "parquet".
+It is recommended to set  `cos.object.record.delimiter.nl` to "true" when JSON format is chosen.
+With Parquet the delimiter setting is silently ignored.

+- `cos.writer.schema.uri` _(required if Parquet output format is selected)_ - Points to the Avro
+          schema of records to be written in the Parquet file.
+Currently only the `file` URI schema is supported.

+- `cos.writer.parquet.buffer.size` _(optional)_ Specifies the size, in bytes, of the Parquet output stream buffer.
+The value must be sufficient to accommodate the entire batch of records as determined by `cos.object.deadline.seconds`, `cos.interval.seconds`, and `cos.object.records`.
+Default: 26214400 (25 Mib).

+- `cos.writer.parquet.write.mode` _(optional)_ Can be "create" _(default)_ or "overwrite".
+          If "create" is specified and the file already exists, an exception will be raised.

+- `cos.writer.parquet.compression.codec` _(optional)_ Can be one of the following values:
+          "none", "uncompressed", "snappy" _(default)_, "gzip", "lzo", "brotli", "lz4", "zstd".

+- `cos.writer.parquet.row.group.size` _(optional)_ Determines the Parquet file row group size in bytes.
+          Default value: 536870912 (512 Mib).

+- `cos.writer.parquet.page.size` _(optional)_ Determines the Parquet file page size in bytes.
+          Default value: 65536 (64 Kib).

+- `cos.writer.parquet.enable.dictionary` _(optional)_ Set to "false" to disable the column dictionaries.
+          Default: true.

+- `value.converter.cos.writer.schema.uri` _(required if Parquet output format is selected)_ - Must be
+          set to the same value as `cos.writer.schema.uri`.

 Note that while the configuration properties `cos.object.deadline.seconds`, `cos.interval.seconds`, and `cos.object.records` are all listed as optional, *at least one* of these properties *must* be set to a non-default value.